lnalborczyk/resources/README.md

-# A minimal list of resources for students, collaborators (and myself)
+# A minimal list of resources for students, collaborators, and myself

-A list of useful resources for a modern, transparent and reproducible scientific workflow.
+A list of useful resources for a modern, transparent, and reproducible scientific workflow.
 These resources cover many stages of the scientific process from designing an experimental procedure to writing a report and collaborating with others.
 This list will be continuously updated.
 However, this list is not intended to be exhaustive.
 Instead, it aims to provide only a minimal set of essential resources to get acquainted with the topic (at most five resources per section).

 ## Open science, a transparent and reproducible workflow